Hyper Music / Feeling Good: Release

 "Hyper Music"/"Feeling Good" was released on 19 November 2001 as a 7-inch vinyl single and two CD singles.
 It reached number 24 in the UK Singles Chart—the lowest of all four singles released from Origin of Symmetry—though sold better than all of them except "Plug in Baby".

+On 10 November 2001 the band appeared on BBC's Later... with Jools Holland and performed both "Hyper Music" and "Feeling Good".

 Legacy

 "Feeling Good" was ranked as the fifth best cover version in a poll by Total Guitar in 2008.
 Later in 2010, Muse's cover of "Feeling Good" was ranked by NME as the greatest cover song of all time in September 2010.
 Over 15,000 people voted it to number one, beating The Beatles' cover of "Twist and Shout" and Johnny Cash's cover of "Hurt".
 In 2014, a BBC poll saw it voted the ninth best cover version ever.

-Muse successfully sued Nescafé in 2003 when their version of "Feeling Good" was used in a television advert without permission, donating the £500,000 compensation to Oxfam.
+Muse successfully sued Nescafé in 2003 when their version of "Feeling Good" was used in a television advert without their permission, donating the £500,000 compensation they received to Oxfam.
 Nescafé later replaced it with the Nina Simone version.
 "Feeling Good" is used in Virgin Atlantic's 2010 commercial run in the United States, "001".

 "Feeling Good" has been featured in the film Seven Pounds, and the television series John from Cincinnati, Doctor Who Confidential, Queer as Folk, Luther, The Handmaid's Tale, Shameless and Tracy Beaker Returns.
 Season 8 American Idol runner-up Adam Lambert performed "Feeling Good" on the show, using the arrangement of Muse's version.
 The song is also featured in the video game The Saboteur.

 Track listings

+Personnel

+Personnel are adapted from the Origin of Symmetry liner notes.